zaid/vim-rec/README.md

   To query the descriptors of records stored in a specifc `.rec` buffer, you can execute the following:
   `:Recinf -d`

+## Notes

+  Whitespace might need to be escaped in certain scenarios.
+For example, the following line:
+  `:Recsel -t Book -p Title -e Rating>4` can be rewritten as:
+  `:Recsel -t Book -p Title -e Rating\ >\ 4`

 ## TODO

   * Keymaps for formatting text.